Landmark College

 Grant in 2021

-Precision Neuroscopics is a medical device company located in Pittsburgh, Pennsylvania, specializing in the development of advanced high-density electroencephalography (EEG) systems.
-These innovative systems are designed to non-invasively detect brain signals that indicate worsening traumatic brain injuries.
-The company's focus is on creating engineering technologies that enhance the density, durability, and usability of brain recording systems.
-By improving the quality of EEG signal recordings, Precision Neuroscopics aims to assist clinicians in reducing clinical time and costs associated with brain monitoring, ultimately enhancing patient care.
+Precision Neuroscopics is a medical device company headquartered in Pittsburgh, Pennsylvania, specializing in the development of advanced high-density electroencephalography (EEG) systems.
+The company focuses on creating innovative technologies that enable the non-invasive detection of brain signals, particularly those indicative of worsening traumatic brain injury.
+By engineering high-density and user-friendly brain recording systems, Precision Neuroscopics aims to enhance the quality of EEG signal recording while reducing clinical time and costs for healthcare providers.

 Grant in 2021